Jigyasa-G/WDP_GreenTech/workshop/README.md

 >🔎 Click this image, to learn more about regression models in machine learning,

-## Milestone 2: Be one with sustainability
+## Milestone 2: Join hands with sustainability

 Among the great challenges we have today is the fact of promoting sustainability within our lives to face problems such as climate change and carbon emissions.